 Aloha and welcome!
 We bring our true Hawaiian Aloha to every session we offer.

-At Blossoming Lotus Gyrotonic, we are also highly trained STOTT PILATES® (Contemporary Pilates) instructors.
-We owned and operated the number one Pilates studio on the Big Island of Hawaii for 15 years, prior to moving to Southern California.
-We are trained and certified on all apparatus and all levels, including Stott's exclusive Rehab program.
+At Blossoming Lotus Gyrotonic (& Pilates) in Claremont, we are also highly trained STOTT PILATES® (Contemporary Pilates) instructors.
+We owned and operated the number one Stott Pilates and Rehab Pilates studio on the Big Island of Hawaii for 15 years, prior to moving to Southern California.
+We are trained and certified on all apparatus and all levels, including Stott's exclusive Rehab Pilates program.
 We say "Conscious" because we offer you the opportunity to create a conscious embodied experience through movement vs just "going thru the motions."
 The more conscious your focus, the greater yield the benefits will be.

 Private, Duet Private, and Quad Pilates lessons are available.

 With sessions at Blossoming Lotus Gyrotonic (& Pilates), you get the best of both worlds!
 Most of our clients enjoy sessions of both Pilates and Gyrotonic exercise as both systems compliment each other beautifully.